Dan-To-GitHub/react-portfolio-hw20/README.md

 You’ll use `create-react-app` to build your portfolio, which will include the following:

-* A single `Header` component that appears on multiple pages
+* A single `Header` component thnpat appears on multiple pages

 * A single `Navigation` component within the header that will be used to conditionally render the different sections of your portfolio